Nolan Ryan Fast Facts

 He is the only player in Major League Baseball to have his uniform retired by three different teams: the Angels, the Astros and the Rangers.

-Ryan was known for soaking his fingers in pickle juice in order to avoid getting blisters.
+Ryan was known for soaking his fingers in pickle juice in order to treat and avoid getting blisters.

 Co-owns, along with his sons, two minor league baseball teams, the AAA-team Round Rock Express (Texas Rangers affiliate) and the AA-team the Corpus Christi Hooks (Houston Astros affiliate).